GLOBAL MARKETS-Stocks rise, bond yields rise with December's upcoming price data in focus

 MSCI All Country World Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Additional reporting by Sinéad Carew in New York, Amanda Cooper in London, Selena Li in Hong Kong; Editing by Muralikumar Anantharaman, Angus MacSwan, Chizu Nomiyama, Alexandra Hudson and Josie Kao)
+(Reporting by Sinéad Carew, John McCrank in New York, Amanda Cooper in London, Selena Li in Hong Kong; Editing by Muralikumar Anantharaman, Angus MacSwan, Chizu Nomiyama, Alexandra Hudson and Josie Kao)

 ((sinead.carew@thomsonreuters.com))